weijiehiew/EGL314/README.md

 <br>

 ![alt text](diagram/howtostart2.png)<br>
 **Photo taken from the lighting console.
-Where Fader 1(White Light - Shine on Panel the whole duration) and Fader 6 (Timeline - where cues and chase were pre-recorded)*
+Where Fader 1(White Light - Shine on Panel the whole duration) and Fader 6 (Timeline - where cues and chase were pre-recorded) grey button will be pressed at the same time with our GUI*

 <br>